-Figura 55 Outdoor Unit n.
+Figura 54 Outdoor Unit n.
 Configuration

 - Name: title of the call dialogs and the call log. - Type: "Private" or "Community".
 The private type allows accessing at any time to the visualization of images from the camera of the outdoor unit.
-The community type does not. - ♣ The Outdoor Unit Is in a Different Network: required when Z41 COM and GetFace IP are in different networks.
-When enabled, two parameters appear: - ➤ Outdoor Unit ID: numerical identifier of GetFace IP (field Phone Number (ID), in Services → Phone). - > IP Address: IP address of GetFace IP.
+The community type does not. - The Outdoor Unit Is in a Different Network: required when Z41 COM and GetFace IP are in different networks.
+When enabled, two parameters appear: - ➤ Outdoor Unit ID: numerical identifier of GetFace IP (field Phone Number (ID), in Services → Phone).
+IP Address: IP address of GetFace IP.

-Note: It is the IP address set in "Static IP Address" field in System → Network → Basic, provided that it has been set manually and not by DHCP.
+Note: It is the IP address set in "Static IP Address" field in System \rightarrow Network \rightarrow Basic, provided that it has been set manually and not by DHCP.
 I the option Use DHCP Server is enabled, the IP address can be found out by pressing the main button of the unit 5 times after starting.

-- Define ID: when enabled the following parameter appear: - ➤ Outdoor Unit ID: numerical identifier of GetFace IP (field Phone Number (ID), in Services → Phone).
+- Define ID: when enabled the following parameter appear: - > Outdoor Unit ID: numerical identifier of GetFace IP (field Phone Number (ID), in Services → Phone).

+Note:
-Note: This parameter is only available when the parameter The Outfoor Unit is in a Different network is disabled.

-• Number of Doors: up to 3 doors per outdoor unit.
+- This parameter is only available when the parameter The Outfoor Unit is in a Different network is disabled. - This field must not contain spaces or characters: >, <, ·, [,], (,), &, %, ;. - Number of Doors: up to 3 doors per outdoor unit.

-Important: the Door concept in Z41 COM refers to the switches configured in GetFace IP in section Hardware → Switches.
+Important: the Door concept in Z41 COM refers to the switches configured in GetFace IP in section Hardware \rightarrow Switches.